List of ELP band members: 2010–2016: 40th anniversary concert and deaths of Emerson and Lake

 In April 2010, Emerson and Lake embarked on a North American tour, presenting an acoustic repertoire of their work.
 On 14 May 2010, Shout!
 Factory released A Time and a Place, a 4-CD collection of Emerson, Lake & Palmer live tracks.

 On 25 July 2010, Emerson, Lake & Palmer played a one-off 40th anniversary concert, headlining the High Voltage Festival event in Victoria Park, London.
 The entire concert was later released as the double-CD live album High Voltage.
 On 22 February 2011, Shout! released Live at Nassau Coliseum '78, a 2-CD set live recording of an Emerson, Lake & Palmer concert on 9 February 1978 at the Nassau Veterans Memorial Coliseum in Uniondale, New York.

 On 29 August 2011, Emerson, Lake & Palmer released on DVD and Blu-ray ...
 Welcome Back My Friends.
 40th Anniversary Reunion Concert.
 High Voltage Festival – 25 July 2010, the film of the 40th anniversary concert in Victoria Park, London.
 A Blu-ray and SD DVD of the concert was produced by Concert One Ltd, together with a definitive documentary of the band's 40-year history.

 On 6 December 2011, Shout!
 Factory released Live at the Mar Y Sol Festival '72, a single-CD set live recording of an Emerson, Lake & Palmer concert on 2 April 1972 at the Mar Y Sol Festival, Vega Baja, Puerto Rico.

 ELP signed a worldwide licensing deal with Sony Music Entertainment.
 In North America, the band moved to Razor & Tie.
 In 2015, Emerson, Lake & Palmer changed their worldwide distributor to BMG Rights Management.

-Emerson died on 11 March 2016 of a self-inflicted gunshot wound on 11 March 2016.
+Emerson died of a self-inflicted gunshot wound on 11 March 2016.
 Lake died from cancer on 7 December 2016.